Regiment of Artillery (India): Units

 Artillery regiments can be Light Regiments, Medium Regiments, Field Regiments, Missile Regiments, Rocket Regiments and SATA (Surveillance & Target Acquisition) Regiments, depending on the nature of guns or equipment.
 There are two Airborne Artillery Regiments – 9 (Parachute) Field Regiment and 17 (Parachute) Field Regiment.
 Self-propelled artillery regiments carry the (SP) suffix to their names.

 An Artillery Regiment is commanded by an officer of the rank of Colonel.
 His second in command (2IC) is a of a Lieutenant Colonel rank.
 Most regiments have four batteries.
 In addition to the headquarter battery, the regiment has three batteries (a section of guns), each commanded by officers of the rank of Major or Captain (called Battery Commanders).
 The three batteries are numbered and may be also designated as P, Q and R batteries.
-Officers and other ranks from service arms, viz Army Medical Corps and Corps of Electronics and Mechanical Engineers (EME) also form part of the unit.
+Each battery has six guns or missile launchers.
+Officers and other ranks from service arms, viz Army Medical Corps and Electronics and Mechanical Engineers also form part of the unit.